amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 #### Alternative Notation

-In >>>Link<<< we only use the short form for rendering partials.
+In [the section called “Passing Variables to a Partial”](#passing-variables-to-a-partial) we only use the short form for rendering partials.
 Often, you will also see this long version:

 ```erb
 <%= render :partial => "footer", :locals => { :start_year => '2000' } %>